artiya4u/CarbonDescent/README.md

 Ride your bicycle in GTA V

 ### Features
-- Move the bicycle (or other vehicle) from ANT+ speed or power sensor.
+- Move the bicycle from ANT+ speed or power sensor.
 - Carbon Descent mobile app for steering and monitor power, cadence and heart rate.

 ### Setting up (Do this once)